Tattoo Cover‑Up Specialist

 • placement

-• how difficult the old tattoo is
+• how dark is the old tattoo

 We can only give a rough estimate before the design is ready.